-ORGANIZATION ROLE: All applicants must select DISTRIBUTOR/DIRECT RECEIVER All organizations are required to have a 501(C)(3) or have fiscal sponsorship through a San Francisco-based 501(C)(3) organization.
-You can fill out the Fiscal Sponsor's information within the application.
+ORGANIZATION ROLE: All applicants must select DISTRIBUTOR/DIRECT RECEIVER.
+All organizations are required to have a 501(C)(3) to qualified.

 FEIN NUMBER: Only enter if you have the Federal Employer Identification Number (FEIN) assigned to your organization by the Internal Revenue Service.
 You will not be able to update this information at a later date.
 This is always a 9-digit number.
 Do not put your social security number in this space.
 Organizations that do NOT have Federal IRS 501(c)3 status, PLEASE LEAVE FIELD BLANK.